✿ suzumi nagase ❞

 sayuri finally realizes that she's got it bad for suzumi when she finds herself thinking it'd be nice if she was the one who could make suzumi happy. the one who'll be there to support her, see her through thick and thin. the attraction grows out of wanting to see a different side of suzumi for simple curiosity, as if she were a scientist looking through the microscope lens, into a genuine desire to accept everything. she falls in love slowly, less quickly than suzumi did, but her love is just as strong.

-the two then keep in contact as much as possible, even while attending separate universities. one day, suzumi musters up the nerve to see sayuri in kumamoto, kyushu. she's always been a passive person in life, and so this marks a significant change in character as she decides she'll go and see sayuri and confess again that nothing's changed. of course it wouldn't, she knew that right from the beginning when they separated.
+the two then keep in contact as much as possible, even while attending separate universities. one day, suzumi musters up the nerve to take the plunge and visit sayuri in kumamoto. she's always been a passive person in life, and so this marks a significant change in character as she decides she'll go see sayuri to confess that nothing's changed. of course it wouldn't, she knew that right from the moment they separated.

-so, now in their early twenties, sayuri and suzumi meet at the train station at kumamoto and head back to sayuri's house, going up to her room. suzumi confesses that the feelings never changed and sayuri, after a long moment of blushing intensely, says she feels the same way.
+now in their early twenties, sayuri and suzumi meet at the train station and head back to sayuri's house, going up to her room. suzumi confesses that her feelings never changed and sayuri, after a long moment of silence, says she feels the same way.

-the backstory i've created behind this picture by the wonderful olee is that it's their first kiss. suzumi asks for permission and sayuri consents, and then suzumi, being the nervous dork that she is, asks if she should take off her glasses and sayuri responds, "well i don't know, i. haven't exactly done this much." suzumi chuckles, takes it off and finally kisses her and it's all soft and sweet and tender and sayuri's hesitating because it's her first kiss from someone she truly loves.
+the backstory i've created behind this picture by the wonderful olee is that it's their first kiss. suzumi asks for permission and sayuri consents; suzumi, being the nervous dork that she is, asks if she should take off her glasses and sayuri responds, "well i don't know, i. haven't exactly done this much." suzumi chuckles, takes it off, and finally kisses her.

-sayuri moves to tokyo to be with suzumi. the two have a busy city life before eventually finding their way together to the countryside, where suzumi opens her own flower shop and coaches a high school baseball team on the side. she also finds time to be a personal trainer, and does end up quite successful as one. as for sayuri, her writing and translations earn worldwide recognition and she goes on to write some books based on the yuugen adventures. the two get married when they're around their late twenties.
+post-graduation, sayuri moves to tokyo to be with suzumi. the two have a busy city life before eventually finding their way together to the countryside, where suzumi opens her own flower shop and coaches a high school baseball team on the side. she also finds time to be a personal trainer and ends up quite successful as one. as for sayuri, her writing and translations earn worldwide recognition and she goes on to write some books based on the yuugen adventures. the two get married when they're around their late twenties.

-they don't adopt a kid, but they do have a dog, a cat, and a bird that they consider their children anyhow. and they stay together for the rest of their life!
+they don't adopt a kid, but they do have a dog, a cat, and a bird that they consider their children anyhow. and they stay together for the rest of their lives!

-nakamura mamoru is suzumi's best friend who wants to get into college through a basketball scholarship. popular and well-liked among his peers, but somewhat cool and standoffish in demeanor. suzumi and mamoru used to date, but agreed to be friends after mamoru realized he was more attracted to his teammates, and suzumi realized she was crushing on sayuri. these two have a dynamic similar to these friends from tan jiu's their story, where they tease each other mercilessly but support one another with their romantic endeavors.
+nakamura mamoru is suzumi's best friend who wants to get into college through a basketball scholarship. popular and well-liked among his peers, but somewhat cool and standoffish in demeanor. suzumi and mamoru used to date, but agreed to stay friends after their relationship grew stale. the two have a dynamic similar to these friends from tan jiu's their story, where they tease each other mercilessly but ultimately support one another through thick and thin.

 yuugen, which has an ensemble cast of nine people from different parts of japan.

-suzumi wields a jumonji yari in battle, which she uses to control the movement of water. it's shaped somewhat like a trident. she can create water on her own, and doesn't reply on sources of water.
+suzumi wields a jumonji yari in battle, which she uses to control the movement of water. it's shaped somewhat like a trident and can be used to create water.

 header by kohiu